Koushik214489/Writing-Mongoose-schema---Practice-assignment-2/README.md

 ---

 ### **2. Comments**
 Each blog post can have multiple comments stored as subdocuments:

-- **Username**
+- **  **
   - **Type**: `String`
   - **Description**: Username of the commenter.